tolitius/mount-up/README.md

 {:stopped ["#'boot.user/server"]}
 ```

-`mu/log` function is just an example of course: any function can be used as a listener.
+`mu/log` function is just an example of course: any function(s) can be used as a listener.